skip to main content

 Yolanda Carlos has over 30 years’ experience in early childhood education.
 She has served as an instructor for Victor Valley Union High School District for 27 years and at Pacific Oaks College School of Education for 9 years as professor of the BA and MA Early Childhood Education degree programs.
 Professor Carlos holds a MA Ed in Early Childhood Education from Cambridge College.
 She developed a (2021) micro credential: Social Emotional Learning and Cultural Identity for three CETYS campuses in Mexico and their Spanish speaking student teacher candidates.
 She has presented over 5 TCS Globe Talks (2021) in partnership with STADIO South Africa University on COVID, Trauma, and other relevant topics; presented papers and workshops at State wide and international conferences: presenting at The Learner Scholar Conference, Belfast, Ireland Queen’s University on the topic of Anti-Bias through the Lens of the Practitioner (2019), Hong Kong International Conference on Education, Psychology, and Society (2018), China (2018) and California focusing on STEAM specialization developed for educators and a specialization in Trauma for teachers at the World Forum (2017).
 Yolanda has also served in the non-profit community based organization, “A Better Way” as a parenting instructor and as a board member.
 Yolanda joined the Lewis Center for Educational Research Board of Directors in 2022.

-Dr. Steven Levin, Director
+Dr. Steven Levin, Secretary

-Dr. Steven Levin, Director
+Dr. Steven Levin, Secretary

 Photo of Dr. Levin